What You’ll Learn 🧩

 4}

-Custom export in this example generates only one file, consisting of the header and the data.
-File name is obtained in put_filename function, the file stream is created in the StartExport function.
-Data will be written later.
-To generate the header part of the file we simply output all the available metadata about the datafile, separated with the new line.
+In this example, the custom export generates a single file that contains both a header and data section.
+The file name is obtained in the put_filename function, and the file stream is created in the StartExport function.
+The data will be written afterward.
+To generate the header section of the file, we simply output all the available metadata about the data file, separating each line with a newline character.

 1void ExampleWriter::WriteInfoString(BSTR Description, BSTR Value)